wiicode/cybersecurity-framework/silver-training/platform-specific-macOS.md

 ## Authentication policy

-Your organisation should have a consistent authentication policy which applies to all users and devices capable of accessing its data.
-You can use the [NCSC's published password guidance](https://www.ncsc.gov.uk/collection/passwords) to help inform any password policy.
+Your organization should have a consistent authentication policy which applies to all users and devices capable of accessing its data.
+You can use the [BCSF's published password guidance](/collection/passwords) to help inform any password policy.
 An administrator should configure the relevant on-device settings in line with your authentication policy.

-For further guidance on defining an authentication policy, see [the EUD Security Guidance introduction](https://www.ncsc.gov.uk/collection/end-user-device-security?curPage=/collection/end-user-device-security/eud-overview).
+For further guidance on defining an authentication policy, see [the EUD Security Guidance introduction](/collection/end-user-device-security?curPage=/collection/end-user-device-security/eud-overview).

 To enforce this policy on macOS devices, the following settings are available, and should be set according to the policy: